 A perfect answer to this question is “as many as you need,” but some web dev shops can limit the number of revisions.
 In such a case, you should negotiate this number and align it with your project requirements.
 For example, you can reach an agreement on an unlimited number of small revisions.
 On the other hand, if the project requires a great number of significant revisions, then maybe you have chosen the wrong web development partner.

 If you’re hiring an in-house web developer, then there is no need to ask this question.
+We’re sure you will provide all possible tools to ensure smooth and efficient communication.
 However, if you’re going to work remotely with an offshore development team, this question is a must.
 Remote collaboration requires clear and open communication, so both sides must choose the right remote team management tools, e.g. the time zone management, video conferencing, or project management software.

-Just like the previous question, this one should be asked only when you’re going to hire a freelance web developer.
-If they have years of experience working in the office and this is their first remote project, you should think twice before you decide to hire them.
+Just like the previous question, this one should be asked only when you’re going to hire a freelance web developer or an outsourcing agency.
+If a person has years of experience working in the office and this is their first remote project, you should think twice before you decide to hire them.

-We at YouTeam are always there for you whenever you need a perfect match?
+We at YouTeam are always there for you whenever you need a perfectly matching offshore development team.